stolostron/hub-of-hubs-gitops/README.md

 where the subscriptions-operator is responsible for syncing Git objects via the ACM Subscriptions mechanism, while the non-k8s GitOps component watches the files and processes them.

+Disclaimers:
-Disclaimer: the component was implemented to demonstrate the mechanism.
+* The component was implemented to demonstrate the mechanism.
 It is not tested for scale and can use optimizations such as parallelized storage-walking / parallelized DB job handling.
+* Currently, only ManagedClustersGroup nonk8s Git object is supported, with "INSERT" functionality support.

 ## Prerequisites
 ### Deploying the Shared Volume